wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-overview.md

 Keep the following in mind:

 - If you are an experienced SharePoint implementer, please feel free to adapt the instructions in phases 3 through 5 and build the farm that best suits your needs.
-- If you already have an existing Azure hybrid cloud implementation, feel free to adapt or skip the instructions in phases 1 and 2 to host the new SharePoint farm on the appropriate subnet.
+- If you already have an existing Azure hybrid cloud deployment, feel free to adapt or skip the instructions in phases 1 and 2 to host the new SharePoint farm on the appropriate subnet.
 - All of the servers are located on a single subnet in the Azure virtual network.
 If you want to provide additional security equivalent to subnet isolation, you can use [network security groups](/documentation/articles/virtual-networks-nsg).

 To build a dev/test environment or a proof-of-concept of this configuration, see [Set up a SharePoint intranet farm in a hybrid cloud for testing](/documentation/articles/virtual-networks-setup-sharepoint-hybrid-cloud-testing).